 Funding: None; Competing interest: None stated.

-Note: Findings of the study presented at the 14th Asian and Oceanic Congress of Child Neurology, May 11-15, 2017, Fukuoka, Japan.
+Note: Additional material related to this study is available with the online version at www.indianpediatrics.net.
+Presented at the 14th Asian and Oceanic Congress of Child Neurology, May 11-15, 2017, Fukuoka, Japan.